Tatoeba/tatoeba2/docs/tatoeba2-django/README.md

 tatoeba2-django
 ---------------

-This is a bridge project between the current website's schema and python/django.
+This project houses a bridge project and scripts written in python/django for tatoeba's current schema.

-- Memory:
-  - Make sure that you have at least 1.2 GB of memory to run the script.
-  - If you encounter the message "Killed" before the script finishes, you need to add more.

 - Dependencies:
   - Make sure you have the python2.7, python-dev, and python-pip packages.